Skip to main content

 Mentions inside LLMs are becoming the new measure of authority:

-2. Wikipedia accounts for nearly half of ChatGPT citations (47.9%).
+2. Wikipedia has a 1.78% share of overall citations, accounting for nearly half of ChatGPT citations (47.9%).

 Big brands dominate today, but smaller companies can earn meaningful visibility by publishing where AI tools pull their data.